Home » Bits » OilField Drilling Bits Complete Guide For Rig Crew

-The purpose of the Oilfield Drilling Bits Article is to introduce the reader to the selection and operation of drilling bits.
+The Oilfield Drilling Bits Article aims to introduce the reader to the selection and operation of drilling bits.
 Included in the article are discussions of

 2. Criteria for selecting the best bit for a given situation.